-Article 4 of the Basic Regulation requires the Agency to take the responsibility for the design approval of products, parts and appliances designed, manufactured or used by persons/organisations under the regulatory oversight of EU Member States (including Norway, Iceland, Liechtenstein and Switzerland) except for those excluded by its Annex II or by its Article 1.2. (products engaged in military, customs, police or similar services).
+Article 4 of the Basic Regulation requires the Agency to take the responsibility for the design approval of products, parts and appliances designed, manufactured or used by persons/organisations under the regulatory oversight of the 28 EU Member States, Norway, Iceland, Liechtenstein or Switzerland, except for those excluded by its Annex II or by its Article 1.2. (products engaged in military, customs, police or similar services).

-The European Commission adopted subsequently Commission Regulation (EC) No 1702/2003, (repealed by Commission Regulation (EU) No 748/2012) , which specifies inter alia the requirements applicable to products, parts and appliances and also provides for the grand-fathering of pre-existing certificates under conditions that aim at ensuring that they meet the level of safety required by the Basic Regulation and its implementing rules.
+The European Commission adopted subsequently Commission Regulation (EU) No 748/2012 which specifies inter alia the requirements applicable to products, parts and appliances and also provides for the grand-fathering of pre-existing certificates under conditions that aim at ensuring that they meet the level of safety required by the Basic Regulation and its implementing rules.

-Regulation (EU) No 748/2012, apart from consolidating regulation (EC) No 1702/2003 with the seven already published amendments, also includes changes (see Highlights of the replacement of Regulation 1702/2003 by the new Regulation 748/2012) resulting from four Agency Opinions and changes introduced by the European Commission.
+Regulation (EU) No 748/2012 also includes changes resulting from four Agency Opinions and changes introduced by the European Commission.

 The Basic Regulation recognised the need for some transition to facilitate the transfer of responsibility from national administrations to the Agency.
-Therefore Article 67.2 of the Basic Regulation established the possibility for the Member States to continue to issue, during transition period, certificates and approvals by way of derogation of the provisions of the Basic Regulation under the conditions specified in its implementing rules, in particular Commission Regulation (EC) No 1702/2003.
+Therefore, Article 67.2 of the Basic Regulation established the possibility for the Member States to continue to issue, during transition period, certificates and approvals by way of derogation of the provisions of the Basic Regulation under the conditions specified in its implementing rules, in particular Commission Regulation (EU) No 748/2012.
 This transition period ended on 28 March 2007.

-- Products with Type Certificates issued by the EU Member States which are deemed to have been issued in accordance with Commission Regulation (EU) 748/2012 (repealing Commission Regulation (EC) No 1702/2003).
+- Products with type-certificates issued by the EU Member States which are deemed to have been issued in accordance with Commission Regulation (EU) No 748/2012.

 The archive containing the following lists of products is downloadable from the Download box on the top-right of the page.